azureknight7604/snake_arm9/README.md

 Run melonDS emulator and select the game with the modified savefile.
 At the "titlescreen" where you see New game and Continue, select Continue.
-And if it works, you should see this screen:
+If it works, you should see this screen:

 ![snake_info_arm9](images/snake_info.png)